 Everybody has a list of reasons why they’re not feeling it at their current job.
 I have the same list.
 If I hadn’t already been through half a dozen career changes, I’d think this was a sign that I needed another change.
 But this feels like something new to me, a situation where everyone is anxious, not just everyone at my company or everyone in my field.

-I can point at individual anxiety-inducing situations, like the ones above.
-But the only root cause I can spot is climate change.
-It’s almost as if, as a species, we’re self-culling to prepare for it.
 We wouldn’t be the only species that reduces its population as a result of environmental stresses, but we might be the only one to think we’re too intelligent to react this way.

 -